jtabron1/CICD_Pipeline_OPA_Lab/README.md

 ```

 ### 7.3 Verify Complete Success
-To experience a job that passes compliance checks you first need to create the "compliant-deployment branch
+To experience a job that passes compliance checks you first need to create the "compliant-deployment" branch
 ```bash
 # Create and switch to the new branch
 git checkout -b compliant-deployment